team-homestead/team-homestead.github.io/user-stories.md

 ## User Stories

-* I've been living on the streets for six years.  the worst part is having nothing to do but
-  wander all day long.
-I've heard the HOMESTEAD site has a bulletin-board that features
-  outreach events to homeless people.
-I hope they have something for me.
+* As a homeless individual, I want to find a shelter nearby so that I can have a meal and a bed for the night without having to go across town.

-* As the director of the state Health and Human Services Department, I need to make sure that
+* As the director of the state Health and Human Services Department, I want to make sure that
-  access barriers to our agency resources are eliminated.
-Our reach to the homeless is
+  access barriers to our agency resources are eliminated so that individuals in our community can easily reach out to agencies for assistance.
-  inconsistent.
-The HOMESTEAD application puts or services in the hand of anyone with internet
-  access.